-Syrian opposition: Shelling in water-rich valley kills 7
+Syrian opposition: Shelling of displaced shelter kills 12

-BEIRUT (AP) — Syrian opposition activists say government shelling has struck a village in a rebel-controlled area near Damascus, killing at least seven civilians and injuring several others, in violence that has tested the country’s fragile cease-fire.
+BEIRUT (AP) — Pro-Syrian government troops shelled a village in a rebel-controlled area near Damascus on Sunday, killing at least 12 civilians and injuring several others who were taking shelter in a banquet hall.

-The Britain-based Syrian Observatory for Human Rights says shelling Sunday in Deir Qanoun village in the water-rich Wadi Barada valley killed at least seven and injured more than 20, some in serious condition.
-Activist-operated Wadi Barada Media Center put the toll at 12.
+The violence in the water-rich Barada Valley, which has raged since Dec.
+22, has tested the country’s fragile cease-fire and restricted the flow of water to the capital.
+Despite an agreement to allow maintenance workers in to fix the water facility in the rebel-controlled valley, the violence continued, also trapping an estimated 100,000 residents.

-Fighting has raged in the valley that provides the Syrian capital with most of its water supply, restricting the flow since Dec.22, despite talks to stem the violence.
+On Sunday, shells fell on al-Reem banquet hall in Deir Qanoun village in the valley that houses hundreds of civilians who had escaped the intensified fighting.
+The activist-operated Wadi Barada Media Center said 12 were killed and more than 20 were injured.
+The group posted pictures of the bloodied floors of the hall, some of them showing bodies with severed limbs.

 Most Read Stories